 Yes, some on T4 do, in fact, do better than others.
 But you know what we have observed?
 The longer they stay on T4-only, the more problems WILL, in fact, raise their ugly heads eventually…like either adrenal issues, or low iron, or low B12, or depression, or rising cholesterol, or rising blood pressure, or heart problems, or dry skin and hair, or chronic pain, or bone loss, or rising illnesses…..on and on.
 Forcing the body to live for conversion alone backfires….sooner or later.

-Summary: Natural Desiccated Thyroid, or adding OPTIMAL T3 to that T4 as a second choice, is a much better way to go than being on nothing but T4, according to years of worldwide patient experiences
+Summary: A working Natural Desiccated Thyroid, or adding T3 to that T4 as a second choice and getting those frees optimal, is a much better way to go than being on nothing but T4, according to years of worldwide patient experiences

 There is a good reason that millions of patients found out that T4-only is not the way to go for many reasons, and NDT is the way to go if you correct the reasons you did NOT to do well...or even adding T3 to your T4 in an OPTIMAL amount.
 But you will still need optimal iron and cortisol!